ruby/www.ruby-lang.org/en/news/_posts/2016-06-20-ruby-2-4-0-preview1-released.md

 We are pleased to announce the release of Ruby 2.4.0-preview1.

 Ruby 2.4.0-preview1 is the first preview of Ruby 2.4.0.
-This preview1 is released earlier than usual because it has so many new features and improvements.
+This preview1 is released earlier than usual because it includes so many new features and improvements.
 Feel free to [send feedback](https://bugs.ruby-lang.org/projects/ruby/wiki/HowToReport) since you can still change the features.

 ## [Unify Fixnum and Bignum into Integer](https://bugs.ruby-lang.org/issues/12005)

-Though [ISO/IEC 30170:2012](http://www.iso.org/iso/iso_catalogue/catalogue_tc/catalogue_detail.htm?csnumber=59579) doesn't specify the detail of Integer, CRuby has two visible Integer classes: Fixnum and Bignum.
+Though [ISO/IEC 30170:2012](http://www.iso.org/iso/iso_catalogue/catalogue_tc/catalogue_detail.htm?csnumber=59579) doesn't specify details of the Integer class, CRuby has two visible Integer classes: Fixnum and Bignum.
 Ruby 2.4 unifies them into Integer.

 ## [String supports Unicode case mappings](https://bugs.ruby-lang.org/issues/10085)

-`String/Symbol#upcase/downcase/swapcase/capitalize(!)` now handle Unicode case mappings not only ASCII case mappings.
+`String/Symbol#upcase/downcase/swapcase/capitalize(!)` now handle Unicode case mappings instead of only ASCII case mappings.

 ## Performance improvements